Choosing the Right SurveyDo I need a Homebuyer report or a 'full structural' Building Survey?

 An Energy Performance Certificate (EPC) is also not a survey.
 By law, this has to be provided by a seller (or agent) when a home is marketed for sale.

+So what’s the right survey for your property?
 The are several types of ‘proper’ home surveys – see the following links.
 The 2 main types, Building Surveys and Homebuyers, are described in detail below:-

 RICS Building Survey